juba/scatterD3/README.md

 ```

-See [the introduction vignette](https://rawgit.com/juba/scatterD3/master/vignettes%2Fintroduction.html) for a step-by-step guide and details about the different function arguments.
+See [the visual guide](https://rawgit.com/juba/scatterD3/master/vignettes%2Fintroduction.html) for a step-by-step guide and details about the different function arguments.

 ## Shiny integration